Columbia, OH (East End) - (1788 - present river, farming, & railroad town with a ghost town within the current community)

 Classification: small town

-Dent was originally called Challensville & was named after the town's first preacher Rev. James Challen (1802 - 1878).
-The first house in town was the Three Mile Hotel which some of the early farmers in the area resided at.
+Dent was originally called Challensville & was named after the town's first preacher, Reverend James Challen (1802 - 1878).
+The first house in town was the Three Mile Hotel which some of the early farmers in the area used as their residence.
 The Challensville post office ran from 1843 - 1846.
-Charles Gustav Reemelin (1814 - 1896) was a german immigrant & a state senator who lived in the town & had it's name changed to Dent after a large depression in the earth near his house & vineyards.
-In it's early days Dent had a church, school, several stores, & a few dozen residences along Harrison Pike.
+Charles Gustav Reemelin (1814 - 1896) was a German immigrant & a state senator who lived in the town & had its name changed to Dent after a large depression in the earth near his house & vineyards.
+In its early days, Dent had a church, school, several stores, & a few dozen residences along Harrison Pike.
 The population was around 100 in 1895 & the post office ran from 1846 - 1904 when the mail started going through Cincinnati.

 Classification: historic town